YifanXiang27/YifanPrivatePackage/FilelistMaker/readme.md

 #### Instructions

-in each directory run run.sh and test.sh
+- in each directory run run.sh and test.sh

+- use the filelist directory for data and signal and the List directory for the background

+- run signal local on uaf (no condor)

+- move files into condormaker/Jona ..../initialfiles

+- copy the signal output to AnalysisFile/allboosted/List_sig